 The standard data collection interval is four hours.

-NOTE: Devices that have location reporting enabled must have Microsoft .NET 4.0 installed.
-You can install .NET 4.0 as part of the agent.
+NOTE: Devices that have location reporting enabled must have Microsoft .NET 4.0 or newer installed, or macOS 10.10 or newer installed.
+You can install .NET as part of the agent.
 To do this, select the .NET install option on the Start page of the agent configuration.

 Use the scanner settings page to customize scanner behavior.